The 2015 ACC/AHA Focused Update of Secondary Prevention Lipid Performance Measures

-Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Hypertension

 Keywords: Acute Coronary Syndrome, Adult, American Heart Association, Angina, Unstable, Cardiology, Cardiovascular Diseases, Cholesterol, Coronary Artery Disease, Decision Making, Decision Support Techniques, Drug Interactions, Electronic Health Records, Female, Humans, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Inpatients, Ischemic Attack, Transient, Lipids, Male, Myocardial Infarction, Nutrition Surveys, Patient Care Team, Patient Compliance, Patient Participation, Patient Preference, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Polypharmacy, Primary Prevention, Quality of Life, Registries, Reimbursement, Incentive, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Social Responsibility, Stroke, United States